volund/mango/doc/source/setup/windows.rst

 -------------------------

-In order to develop Mango simulations in C++, you will need to install MinGW, MSYS, GLUT and Python (the last two only if you intend to use them).
+In order to develop Mango simulations in C++, you will need to install MinGW, MSYS, CMake, GLUT and Python (the last two may be skipped if you wish to use only a limited set of Mango).

 MinGW is available at http://www.mingw.org.
 Download and run the automated installer and when prompted to select components, mark the following: "C++ compiler", "MSYS Basic System" and "MingW Developer Toolkit".
-Once the install completes you should have MinGW and MSYS installed.
+Once the installation completes you should have MinGW and MSYS installed.

+CMake is available from http://www.cmake.org.
+Download and run the Win32 installer.
+If prompted about adding CMake to the path, you may select any of the options presented (having CMake in your path will render build commands simpler, though may cause problems if conflicts occur with other programs in your path).

 There are several ways to install GLUT.
 My preferred method is not to install it at all, but rather use freeGLUT, which can be found at